mehrdad-mazhari/kairos/README.md

 so it needs no external font file or installation.
 Only the startup uses this style; the main interface uses a readable sans-serif (Noto Sans, DejaVu Sans, or Arial depending on availability).

+---

+> **Note:** This code was originally written for a hackathon — the UI was added later.
+I'm happy to fix any issues, so feel free to contact me at **mehrdadm@tutamail.com**.